aendue/ioBroker.reolink/README.md

 In general all newer Reolink cameras support API commands.
 They just differ in their supported commands.

-This adapter was just tested with RLC-510A.
-If you have tested this adapter with a different typ please let me now.
-I will add this bellow.

-At the moment following API commands are included:

-GetDevInfo		- General Information about camera GetLocalLink	- Network information
-GetMdState		- Motion Detection

-Further Commands (not included):
-GetAlarm
-GetHDD
-GetOsd
-GetMask
-GetNetPort
-GetWifi
-GetDdns
-GetNtp
-GetEmail
-GetPush
-GetFtp
-GetEnc
-GetRec
-GetPerformance
-GetTime
-GetOnline
-GetUser

 There are also Set API Commands.
 I plan to add them later.